-- District of Columbia employers must withhold District income taxes on wage payments made to District residents who work in the District.
-An employee is a District residentfor income tax purposes if certain criteria are met.
-Nonresidents who work in the District are not subject to withholding.
+- District of Columbia (DC) employers must withhold DC income taxes on wage payments made to DC residents who work in DC.
+An employee is a DC resident for income tax purposes if certain criteria are met.
+Nonresidents who work in DC are not subject to withholding.
 See Withholding on Residents, Nonresidents and Expatriates.

-- The District of Columbia has reciprocal agreements with Virginia and Maryland regarding state income taxes.
-Virginia or Maryland residents who work in the District have taxes withheld for their home states only.
+- DC has reciprocal agreements with Virginia and Maryland regarding state income taxes.
+Virginia or Maryland residents who work in DC have taxes withheld for their home states only.
 See Withholding on Residents, Nonresidents and Expatriates.

-- District employers determine income tax withholding for residents by using Form D-4, DC Employee's Withholding Allowance Certificate.
+- DC employers determine income tax withholding for residents by using Form D-4, District of Columbia Employee Withholding Allowance Certificate.
 See Employee's Withholding Allowance Certificate.